VasilisStavrianoudakis/VideoSummarization/README.md

 ## **About this Project**

-This is the final assginment of the Multimodal course of the MSc in AI.
+This is the final assignment of the Multimodal course of the MSc in AI.

 ## **How to run the code**